eidsvold/1Z0-819-notes/README.md

 ### 12. Understanding Modules

 * In addition to explicit dependencies, all modules depend on the base module (java.base).
+If one or more modules doesn't depend on the base module in a module graph, the option is WRONG.
+Every module must point to the java.base module.
 * The _exports_ directive specify packages - it has **nothing** to do with the module graph.
 * A module must explicitly require a depending module.
 Exporting a package in one module to another specific module does not exempt the target module from explicitly requiring the dependency module.
 * You use the ```jdeps``` command to launch the Java class dependency analyzer.